DRVR1/InstaGrow/README.md

 - AutoStartup and automatic actions (no human intervention needed).

 ## Coming soon:
+- Password-Protected database
+- Save logs
+- Use of cookies and cache
 - Unfollow people who do not follow you.
 - Gui (A full and user-friendly user interface to make it simpler to use).
 - Can be used with a proxy & handle multiple accounts (Concurrently)